andyzheng679/StockGenius/src/main/documentation/serviceDocs/StockPrice.md

 private ObjectMapper objectMapper - Used to map JSON data into Java objects, vice versa.

-Constructor that will auto-wire an instance of RestTemplate and StockDataRepository into the class using Spring's dependency injection.
+Constructor that will auto-wire an instance of RestTemplate, StockDataRepository, ObjectMapper into the class using Spring's dependency injection.

 Methods:
 public String getStockData - takes in two params, range and the stock ticker, creates a URL using aphaVantageURL field, range, ticker and apiKey field.